perryrh0dan/taskline/readme.md

 - Simple & minimal usage syntax
 - Update notifications
 - Configurable through `~/.taskline.json`
-- Data stored in JSON file at `~/.taskline/storage`
+- Data is stored in JSON file at `~/.taskline/storage`

 ### New